Bring your own public IPv4 CIDR to IPAM using only the Amazon CLI

 -

-Under Select resource type, choose IPAM pools, and then choose the ARN of the pre-production development pool.
+Under Select resource type, choose IPAM pools, and then choose the ARN of the pool you want to share.

 -